datacarpentry/python-ecology-lesson/01-starting-with-data.md

 surveys_df['wgt'].count()
 ```

 But if we want to summarize by one or more variables, for example sex, we can
-use the `.groupby` method in Pandas.
+use Pandas' `.groupby` method.
 Once we've created a groupby DataFrame, we
 can quickly calculate summary statistics by a group of our choice.

 ```python